tsundoku/tsundoku.github.io/README.md

 Q - *how much time do spend on back-end code vs. front-end code?*
 A - 90% back-end / 10% front-end
+A - but I'd rather be doing 10% back-end / 90% front-end

 Q - *what stacks are you using right now?*
 A - for the web systems it's C# and WCF on the back-end, with Web API and Angular on the front-end